alexbadia1/CS598/README.md

-# REAPr Ground Truth IDS Labels
+# REAPr: Recovery Every Attack Process

-## Recovery Every Attack Process
+## Ground Truth IDS Labels

 As intrusion detection systems have become more advanced, the potential for *researcher intent* to influence evaluation results has become a greater concern.